 When $G$ is {\bf abelian}, it can be proved (cf. {\bf Hasse-Arf theorem}, \cite{FV}, p.
-91) that the ramification breaks for $G$ are {\bf integers.} But in general, the set of ramification breaks of a Galois group of a local fields is {\it countably infinite and need not consist of integers.}.
+91) that the ramification breaks for $G$ are {\bf integers.} However, in general, the set of ramification breaks of a Galois group of a local field is {\it countably infinite, and need not consist of integers}.

-\begin{dfn}[{\bf Artin and Swan conductor}] Let $G$ be a finite group and $R(G)$ be the complex representation ring of $G$.
-For any two representations $\rho_1,\rho_2\in R(G)$ with characters $\chi_1,\chi_2$ respectively, we have the Schur's inner product:
+\begin{dfn}[{\bf Artin and Swan conductors}] Let $G$ be a finite group and $R(G)$ be the complex representation ring of $G$.
+For any two representations $\rho_1,\rho_2\in R(G)$ with characters $\chi_1,\chi_2$ respectively, we have Schur's inner product:

 Let $K/F$ be a finite Galois extension with Galois group $G:=\rm{Gal}(K/F)$.
 For an element $g\in G$ different from identity $1$, we define the non-negative integer (cf. \cite{JPS}, Chapter IV, p.
 62)